 Our tag line states, Community Minded ...
 Just Like You.
-In order to re-establish ground after the restrictions of the pandemic, our main strategic focus for 2023 was to support our communities in any way we could.
-We chose to promote "Supporting Local and Shopping Local".
+Our main strategic focus for 2024 was celebrating our financial successes by supporting our communities in any way we could.

-- ✓ Staff volunteered 996 hours of community service to various boards, committees, and other volunteer and/or elected positions. - ✓ We employ 11 local people between our two branches and have contributed over \$500,000 in payroll to our local communities in 2023.
+Staff volunteered 730 hours of community service to various boards, committees, and other volunteer and/or elected positions.

+✓ We employ 12 local people between our two branches and have contributed over \$500,000 in payroll to our local communities in 2024.